-- With identified SEN/D. - Those receiving additional support or early intervention - Pupils being monitored having been identified with signs of dyslexia from the Dyslexia Screening test (done in Year 3 and with new entrants to older year groups where appropriate).

-Pupils for whom English is not their first language.
+- With identified SEND. - Those receiving additional support or early intervention - Those who have received a professional assessment, diagnosis report or advice. - Pupils for whom English is not their first language.

 This list is stored on the staff drive on the School's intranet so that the information is easily accessible to all teaching staff.